AdobeDocs/analytics.en/help/analyze/report-builder/manage-reportbuilder.md

 ## Group Data Blocks

 You can group data blocks using the **Group by** drop-down menu or you can click a column title.
 To sort data blocks by column, click the column title.
 To group data blocks by groups, select a group name from the **Group by** drop-down menu.
 For example, the screenshot below shows data blocks grouped by Sheet.
 It shows data blocks grouped by Sheet1 and Sheet2.
-This is useful, for example, in the filter-replacing use case.
-If you have multiple filters applied to each data block, it is helpful to create a group containing all the data blocks that you want to replace.
+This is useful, for example, in the segment-replacing use case.
+If you have multiple segments applied to each data block, it is helpful to create a group containing all the data blocks that you want to replace.
 Then you can easily select and edit them all at once.

 ![Data block manager showing the Group by Sheet list.](./assets/group-data-blocks.png)